anarthal/prettyresults/docs/tutorial.rst

   and have methods to add other results as children.
 This is the preferred way to add new results.

-Results have a unique ID and a human-friendly display name.
+Results have a unique ID (more info :ref:`here <result_ids>`) and a human-friendly display name.
 By default, the AnalysisContext creates a single container result, of ID :code:`root`.
 We may retrieve any result by ID using :meth:`analyzer.AnalysisContext.get_result`:

 .. literalinclude:: ../examples/example.py
    :lines: 19